On this month's episode of Your Child's Brain, guests discuss talking to your child about traumas.

 - Dr. Lindsay Cirincione - Director of Outpatient Operations for the Pediatric Psychology Consultation Program at Kennedy Krieger Institute

 - Dr. Gabrielle Blackman - Child and Adolescent Psychiatrist.
 Medical Director for the Kennedy Krieger School Programs

-- Patricia Shepley - Licensed clinical social worker.
+- Patricia Shepley, LCSW-C - Licensed clinical social worker.
 Director of Social work and the clinical director of the Psychiatric Mental Health Program at Kennedy Krieger Institute

 - ACEs and Toxic Stress: Frequently Asked Questions | Center on the Developing Child Harvard University

 - Tips for Talking to Children and Youth After Traumatic Events: A Guide for Parents and Educators | Samhsa.gov

 - Facts For Families Guide | American Academy of Child and Adolescent Psychiatry